smutch/UnixTutorial/source/pages/advanced/part-1.rst

     % ps

 A process may be in the foreground, in the background, or be suspended.
-In general the shell does not return the UNIX prompt until the current process has finished executing.
+In general the shell does not return the Unix prompt until the current process has finished executing.

 Some processes take a long time to run and hold up the terminal.
-Backgrounding a long process has the effect that the UNIX prompt is returned immediately, and other tasks can be carried out while the original process continues executing.
+Backgrounding a long process has the effect that the Unix prompt is returned immediately, and other tasks can be carried out while the original process continues executing.